Follow Us

 See List of Past First Tuesdays: Past First Tuesdays

 What: First Tuesdays Online with GPFS was new last season and is now continuing into our new program year.
-Every first Tuesday of the month will feature a performance or a workshop held by a GPFS member.
+Every first Tuesday of the month will feature a performance or a workshop held by a GPFS member or friend of our society.
 The sessions will focus on the flute and other music topics of interest to members.
 This is an opportunity to feature and celebrate the talents of our membership and meet other musicians and composers in the region.

-When: The online sessions will begin at 7:00 pm each 1st Tuesday of the month (except for the summer months of June, July, August and September) and last for about 45 minutes to an hour.
+When: The online sessions will begin at 7:00 pm each 1st Tuesday of the months chosen for the annual series and last for about 45 minutes to an hour.

 How: No registration and no fee.
 The Zoom link can be found on this webpage.